TijmenUU/smarttalesii/README.md

 ## Where to begin?
 A word of caution: this project was written with the intend to be self documenting code.
 This is obviously highly subjective, but that does mean there is no extensive documentation outside of the source code.
 I (@TijmenUU) expect you to read the source code for pointers.
 If you want to get an idea of the program flow, start in `main.cpp` as it contains the main entry point for the application.

+**Tip**: When using Visual Studio, use the file view instead of the filter view.
+The button to toggle this on is called [Show All Files](https://blogs.msdn.microsoft.com/benwilli/2015/05/21/visual-studio-tip-8-adding-existing-files-with-show-all-files/).
+Using this view ensures you have the source file hierarchy structure and not just a flat list of files.

 ### Project layout
 - smarttalesii -> the repository root folder